 He‘s written previously about the occasional heart rhythms he’s captured with his AliveCor (Cardiologist and AliveCor founder Dr. David Albert has teasingly dubbed Hugo an “electrocardiographic exhibitionist”).

-But what Hugo reported on March 3, 2013 is as telling a cautionary tale on the pitfalls of personal data collection as I’ve seen yet.
-Here’s an excerpt from Hugo’s story as it unfolded live on Twitter:
+But what Hugo reported one night is as telling a cautionary tale on the pitfalls of personal data collection as I’ve seen yet.
+His AliveCor has the unique ability to share a person’s EKG readings with a physician – or on social media to the whole world.
+Here’s an excerpt from Hugo’s story as he kept sending out his single-lead EKG readings live on Twitter:

 And finally, my own question: